synarete/silofs/README.md

-repositories a user may create, or the number of distinct file-system which are co-located within the same repository, thou a good practice would be to define a single file-system (with all its associated snapshots) within a single repository.
+repositories a user may create, or the number of distinct file-system which are co-located within the same repository, thou a good practice would be to define a single file-system (with all its associated forks) within a single repository.
 In order to setup a new silofs repository over an empty directory, use the `silofs init` command:

 ```console